jamijoj/GIS-Portfolio/README.md

 ## Portfolio
-Feel free to look through these various projects I've done using GIS.
+Feel free to look through these projects I've done using GIS.